 |

-One major concern about concussions is that
+The major concern about concussion is that

 premature return to play and subsequent re-injury before fully recovering from